What is Hadoop?

 Hadoop can perform large data calculations.
 To process this, Google has developed a Map-Reduce algorithm, Hadoop will run the algorithm.
 This will play a major role in statistical analysis, business intelligence, and ETL processing.
 Easy to use and less costly available.
 It can handle tera-byte of data, analyze it and provide value from data without any difficulties with no loss of information.

 This is a guide to What is Hadoop?.
-Here we discuss the Application of Hadoop, and Features along with the Advantages.
+Here we discuss the Application of Hadoop, and its Features along with the Advantages.
 You can also go through our other suggested articles to learn more–